comcode-org/hackmud_wiki/README.md

 ### Running the development server

-1. Run `pnpm dev` in the root directory
+1. Run `pnpm start` in the root directory
 2. Navigate to `https://localhost:3000/hackmud_wiki`